In April 2008 an undergraduate engineering student at Manchester University found himself in a moral dilemma:

 On this page he will be referred to as “John Smith”.
 The Formal Enquiry Panel were given his real name.

 The Formal Enquiry Panel were provided with a dossier of five documents.
-This dossier is labeled "E Folder" on the CD ROM available to serious fraud investigators.
+This dossier is labeled "E Folder" on the CD ROM submitted to the enquiry.

 Document E5 below is of particular